mihaidinu0/Doc-Automation/README.md

 - UiPath Studio for automatic email attachment download and document processing
 - Google API for email attachment download

-The successful implementation of these technologies allowed for the efficient automation of the immigration document processing, saving hundreds of hours and allowing for more people to find a workplace faster.
+The successful implementation of these technologies allowed for the efficient automation of the recruitment document processing, saving hundreds of hours and allowing for more people to find a workplace faster.

 # Results
 Before the automation, the process took an average of 20 minutes per document.
 After the automation was implemented, the time required for the document processing was reduced by over 80%, taking an average of only 4 minutes per document.